ramshajaved11012/Data-Analysis-Projects/README.md

 ## 🚀 How to Use
 1. Open the Python notebook in Google Colab using the badge above.
 2. Download the Excel file and open in MS Excel.
-3. Open the Tableau dashboard using Tableau Desktop.
+3. Open the Tableau Screenshot.
 4. Run SQL scripts in any SQL environment.

 ---